huxingyi/c-block/README.md

 Warning
 =================
 - Do not use local variables.
 Local variables are not preserved across source lines which containing **c-block** codes.
 Put the variables into the context struct.
+- Do not use switch-case between c_begin and c_end. see [Duff's device](http://en.wikipedia.org/wiki/Duff%27s_device).

 Examples
 =================